alirumane/ali-backup/_posts/2016-04-10-installing-noobs-raspberry-pi.md

 ---
 layout: post
-title: Installing NOOBS OS in Raspberry Pi
+title: Installing NOOBS OS on Raspberry Pi
 tags: [Raspberry Pi, NOOBS]
 ---
 >You bought a Raspberry Pi and want to run an OS on it